Gatineau: Economy

 Gatineau's economy relies on a few important sectors.
 A majority of jobs are accounted for between the federal government, construction and service industries.
 There is however a large effort to modernize the economy in the region through recent initiatives in the entrepreneurial and innovation ecosystem.
 The Innovation Gatineau Institute is a regional innovation centre that boasts co-working space as well as startup incubation and acceleration programs to spur innovative business creation.
+In 2020, The Honourable Mélanie Joly, Minister of Economic Development and Official Languages, visited the Outaouais region to announce a total of $1,553,448 in financial assistance.
+This funding will help expand the entrepreneurial ecosystem.